tungsten-ai/tungstenkit/README.md

 ```

 ### Can run anywhere Docker is installed
-A model container includes a REST API, so it can run anywhere Docker is installed:
+A model container is runnable itself as a server:

 ```
 $ docker run -p 3000:3000 --gpus all text-to-image:latest